cdap-guides/cdap-etl-guide/README.rst

 .. |Real-timeKafkaToHBase| replace:: **Real-time Kafka To HBase:**
 .. _Real-timeKafkaToHBase: https://github.com/cdap-guides/cdap-etl-adapter-guide/tree/develop/RealtimeKafkaToHBase

-- |Real-timeKafkaToHBase|_ With this Application, we will fetch messages from Kafka in real-time and write to an HBase Table.
+- |Real-timeKafkaToHBase|_ With this Application, we will fetch messages from Kafka in real time and write to an HBase Table.

 .. |Real-timeTwitterToHBase| replace:: **Real-time Twitter To HBase:**
 .. _Real-timeTwitterToHBase: https://github.com/cdap-guides/cdap-etl-adapter-guide/tree/develop/RealtimeTwitterToHBase

-- |Real-timeTwitterToHBase|_ In this Application, we will read Tweets from Twitter in real-time and write to an HBase Table.
+- |Real-timeTwitterToHBase|_ In this Application, we will read Tweets from Twitter in real time and write to an HBase Table.

-.. |RealtimeJMSToStream| replace:: **Realtime JMS To Stream:**
+.. |RealtimeJMSToStream| replace:: **Real-time JMS To Stream:**
 .. _RealtimeJMSToStream: https://github.com/cdap-guides/cdap-etl-adapter-guide/tree/develop/RealtimeJMSToStream

-- |RealtimeJMSToStream|_ In this Application, we will read messages from a JMS producer in Realtime and write to a CDAP Stream.
+- |RealtimeJMSToStream|_ In this Application, we will read messages from a JMS producer in real time and write to a CDAP Stream.

 What You Will Need
 ==================